apache/airflow-site/landing-pages/site/content/en/ecosystem/_index.md

 [Airflow Ditto](https://github.com/angadsingh/airflow-ditto) - An extensible framework to do transformations to an Airflow DAG and convert it into another DAG which is flow-isomorphic with the original DAG, to be able to run it on different environments (e.g. on different clouds, or even different container frameworks - Apache Spark on YARN vs Kubernetes).
 Comes with out-of-the-box support for EMR-to-HDInsight-DAG transforms.

-[Airflow ECR Plugin](https://github.com/asandeep/airflow-ecr-plugin) - Plugin to refresh AWS ECR login token at regular intervals.
-This is helpful where DockerOperator needs to pull images hosted on ECR.

-[Airflow Plugins](https://github.com/airflow-plugins/) - Central collection of repositories of various plugins for Airflow, including mailchimp, trello, sftp, GitHub, etc.

 [Apache-Liminal-Incubating](https://github.com/apache/incubator-liminal) -  Liminal provides a domain-specific-language (DSL) to build ML/AI workflows on top of Apache Airflow.
 Its goal is to operationalise the machine learning process, allowing data scientists to quickly transition from a successful experiment to an automated pipeline of model training, validation, deployment and inference in production.

-[Astronomer Registry](https://registry.astronomer.io/) - The discovery and distribution hub for Apache Airflow integrations created to aggregate and curate the best bits of the ecosystem.

 [Chartis](https://github.com/trejas/chartis) - Python package to convert Common Workflow Language (CWL) into Airflow DAG.